 Stealth Building-Mounted Antenna: Antennas which are mounted on an existing structure with or without a mast and, which are painted to match the color of the exterior material of the structure and placed so as not to obscure any significant architectural feature of the structure.

-Stealth facility: Any telecommunication facility which is designed to blend into the surrounding environment.
+Stealth facility: Any telecommunication facility designed to blend into the surrounding environment.

+Storm Frequency: The average period of time during which a storm of a given duration and intensity can be expected to be equaled or exceeded.

 Structure: An object, including a mobile object, constructed or installed by man, including but without limitation, buildings, towers, cranes, smokestacks, earth formation, and overhead transmission lines.

 Subdivision: Any subdivision or re-Section of a subdivision, tract, parcel, or lot of land into two or more parts by means of mapping, platting, conveyance, change of rearrangement of boundaries.
 All subdivisions are also developments.